-Jakob’s law recommends the use of familiar patterns in design, to facilitate better user experience.
+Jakob’s law recommends using familiar patterns in design, to facilitate a better user experience.

-It means that sometimes your urge to create something entirely unique and fancy might hamper the user experience simply because the user is not familiar with it.
+It means that sometimes your urge to create something entirely unique and fancy might hamper the user experience simply because the user is unfamiliar with it.

 The law was coined by Jakob Nielsen, director of Nielsen Norman group that he co-founded with Dr. Donald A Norman, Apple’s Vice-President of Research.

-Any e-commerce website would be a practical case of this law.
+Any e-commerce website would also be a practical case of this law.

-Information about the best deals, names of products and its price, the purchase option and shopping cart.
+Information about the best deals, names of products and their price, the purchase option, and shopping cart.

-If you are ever going to set up e-commerce, the smartest option is to follow this structure as the potential customer would be aware of how e-commerce sites work.
+If you are ever going to set up e-commerce, the smartest option is to follow the structure of a similar e-commerce site.

-Think about the positioning of a shopping cart in these sites.
+For instance, think about the positioning of a shopping cart on these sites.
 There is a reason why they are at the end (Z Pattern is at work here) and it is being tediously followed across all other similar platforms.